RUC-NLPIR/FlashRAG/README.md

 FlashRAG is still under development and there are many issues and room for improvement.
 We will continue to update.
 And we also sincerely welcome contributions on this open-source toolkit.

 - [x] Support OpenAI models
-- [ ] Support Claude and Gemini models
 - [x] Provdide instructions for each component
 - [x] Integrate sentence Transformers
 - [ ] Inlcude more RAG approaches